tiagoburiol/fb.beamSection/README.md

 jupyter-notebook notebooks/multicell_profile_example.ipynb
 ```

+## Verification

+For a few exemples the `.inp` files can be found at the [verification_files](https://github.com/tiagoburiol/napy.torsion/blob/main/verification_files) folder in a compacted `.7z` format.

 ## Citation

 If you use this module in your research, please cite it as:

 > Pedro F. M. Pires, Pedro F. M., Buriol, Tiago M. e Santos, Tiago dos (2025). *Saint-Venant Torsion Module for the NAPy Finite Element Framework*.
 GitHub repository.